-Using the works of William Shakespeare, The Viola Project unites and empowers girls from diverse backgrounds so they may grow up to be whoever they want to be.
+Using the works of William Shakespeare, The Viola Project unites and empowers girls and gender nonconforming youth from diverse backgrounds so they may grow up to be whoever they want to be.

 In addition to running summer camps, The Viola Project partners with schools and community organizations to create after school programming tailored to meet the individual needs of the girls and community we are serving.

-The Viola Project welcomes all youth ages 10-16 who culturally identify as girls and women, regardless of their race, class, ethnicity, sexual orientation or ability.
+The Viola Project welcomes all girls and gender nonconforming youth regardless of their race, class, ethnicity, sexual orientation or ability.

 It is The Viola Project's mission to keep our programming accessible to all girls, no matter what their financial situation is.

-Please email with the subject line SCHOLARSHIP to inquire about available aid.
+Please email firstname.lastname@example.org with the subject line SCHOLARSHIP to inquire about available aid.